Automobile

 There may not be any chilly air if internal components malfunction.
 Not all a/c issues are caused by low refrigerant levels in the system.
 Some are brought on by problems with components of the system, like the compressor.

-How the AC compressor functions
+Related: Understanding the AC compressor clutch

 Essentially, it’s a mini compressor that is often driven by the auxiliary drive belt.
 The pulley on your A/C compressor receives power from your crankshaft as your engine turns over through the auxiliary drive belt.